4d/docs/docs/Concepts/parameters.md

 - you can group all local variable parameters for project methods in one or more project method(s)
 - the method name(s) must start with "**Compiler**", for example "Compiler_MyParameters".

- Within such a method, you can predeclare the parameters for each method, for example:
+- within such a method, you can predeclare the parameters for each method using the following syntax: `C_XXX(methodName;parameter)`.

+For example:

 ```4d
  // Compiler_method